intersystems-community/iris-angular-template/dev.md

 Basic Use
 ---------

 The Angular application can be hosted locally using `ng serve`, as well as on your IRIS instance.
-In order to re-run the angular build that is hosted on your IRIS instance, run the command `zpm "app-name activate"` in your IRIS terminal.
+In order to re-run the angular build that is hosted on your IRIS instance, run the command `zpm "angular-template activate"` in your IRIS terminal.

 The "proxy.conf.js" file is used to point to the IRIS instance you are using.
 If working with a remote iris instance, you can change the proxy to point to that instance.